zyune/CS6650_distributed_system/stage1/Socketprograming/src/tcpLong/README.md

 ## implement a TCP server that does not lose connection, with java thread

-it is possible to implement a TCP server that does not shut down after a client sends a message.
+Here's how to implement a TCP server that does not shut down after a client sends a message.
 The server can keep listening for new connections and continue to communicate with multiple clients simultaneously.
 Here's an example of a simple TCP server that listens for new connections and echoes back any messages received from clients without shutting down:

 ```java